 I am doing the same.
 I’m currently wearing a sew-in.
 You can also try lace front wigs.
-Both styles will allow for an easy transition since your hair is braided for both.posted almost 5 years ago
+Both styles will allow for an easy transition since your hair is braided for both.posted over 5 years ago

 Hey.
 I have an easy tip.
 My hair has natural tight curls and I’ve gotten tired of going to the hairdresser.
 Anyway…..I wash my hair…dry it with a towel, so it’s damp, not soaking wet….put in leave-in conditioner or regular conditioner…..braid my hair in about 1/2 inch thick braids/or whatever consistency I want my hair to be……let it dry for about half hour to an hour….then take he braids out…..Sometimes I put gel or hairspray when braiding.
 Or… (if you havent washed it) you can dampen your hair and then follow the steps.It only takes a few minutes to do and i usually do this when my hair is dry, before I start getting ready for the day.
 This way, by the time i get ready to leave, my hair will be dry.
-You can style it which ever way from there. posted almost 5 years ago
+You can style it which ever way from there. posted over 5 years ago

 Hi im a natural head too.
 I been natural for 1 year now and im so loving it.
 I think you ladies should check out www.longhaircareforum.com it helped on my journey to becoming natural:) It lets you know what products to use, styles to keep hair protected and more.
-They even have threads for big chop, transitioning, protective styles and more!!!posted almost 5 years ago
+They even have threads for big chop, transitioning, protective styles and more!!!posted over 5 years ago

 Hair mayonnaise! totally amazing!

 I also use a texturizer to keep my curls from frizzing :)

 im natural now. i have a sew in b/c im waiting for it to get a little bit longer